The Dirichlet-to-Neumann map on asymptotically anti-de Sitter spaces and holography: Introduction

 Difficulties in our strategy are mostly due to the singular behaviour of integrals in $\xi$ as $x\to 0^+$, which leads us to analyze finite part integrals.
 Another issue is that even simple operations involve integrating with Bessel functions $J_\nu$ and $J_{\nu+1}$ of different orders, which leads to expressions that cannot be much simplified unless one assumes $g$ is strictly even.
 They retain however some homogeneity properties that we exploit in the proofs.

 The inverse problem statement in Theorem \ref{thm:main1} is then a relatively simple corollary when combined with the already mentioned unique continuation results.
-It is worth mentioning that in various non-linear settings it has been shown that, up to natural obstructions, one can recover a Lorentzian metric or related information on wave equation coefficients from the Dirichlet-to-Neumann map, among others in works by Hintz--Uhlmann--Zhai \cite{HUZ,Hintz2022a}, Kurylev--Lassas--Uhlmann \cite{KUL}, Lassas--Liimatainen--Potenciano-Machado--Leyter--Tyni \cite{L,L2} and Uhlmann--Zhai \cite{UZ20}; the techniques are not directly applicable in our case, but the results serve here as a useful intermediary for extending knowledge of the metric close to the boundary into a global statement.
+It is worth mentioning that in various non-linear settings it has been shown that, up to natural obstructions, one can recover a Lorentzian metric or related information on wave equation coefficients from the Dirichlet-to-Neumann map, among others in works by Hintz--Uhlmann--Zhai \cite{HUZ,Hintz2022a}, Kurylev--Lassas--Uhlmann \cite{KUL}, Lassas--Liimatainen--Potenciano-Machado--Leyter--Tyni \cite{L,L2} and Uhlmann--Zhai \cite{UZ20}; the techniques are not directly applicable in our case.
 We note that non-linearity is also exploited in recent proposals in bulk metric reconstruction from entanglement data via minimal surface area variations \cite{tzouads}.

 The proof of Theorem \ref{thm:main2} combines arguments analogous to the Riemannian case \cite{grahamzworski} with an analysis of the normal operator, i.e.~of the operator $P$ in the case of a product metric.
 Unfortunately in the AdS setting the presence of an imaginary part in the mass parameter $\nu$ invalidates existing energy estimates rather dramatically.
 We refer to Vasy \cite[\S3]{vasy2012wave} for a detailed explanation of the problem, which unfortunately persists also if one uses energy estimates in twisted Sobolev spaces (derived in the subsequent works \cite{holzegel2012well,warnick2013massive,enciso2015singular,GW,Dappiaggi2021,Dappiaggi2022}).
 In essence, the singular term $\big(\nu^2-{\textstyle\frac{1}{4}}\big){x^{-2}}$ is effectively of the same order as a second derivative so there is no natural positive definite quantity to base the estimates on if $\nu\notin \rr$.
 The new idea here consists in building energy estimates on sesquilinear forms involving a certain composition of Hankel transforms that roughly speaking produces a solution with spectral parameter $\nu$ given a solution with spectral parameter $\bar \nu$, and it turns out that this yields stress-energy tensor terms that have enough positivity to play with.
 This complicates the estimates by adding extra commutator terms with non-local operators, but overall the modifications turn out to interact quite well with the $\b$-calculus and twisted calculus used in this setting, allowing us to show well-posedness of the forward problem for the normal operator for complex $\nu$ and conclude the proofs.